Email team collaboration examples and tips

 In this interview, we talk to Angela Roche about leveraging team communication, using digital for meaningful causes, and her favourite Mailbutler features.

-Angela Roche is the creative director and cofounder of Design By Day, an independent design and digital agency based in Manchester, UK.
-Their projects span across industries and also charitable causes, including both local and global organisations such as NHS, Brother, The Rivers Trust, The Great British Butcher…
+Angela Roche is the creative director and co-founder of Design By Day, an independent design and digital agency based in Manchester, UK.
+Their projects span across industries and also charitable causes, including both local and global organizations such as NHS, Brother, The Rivers Trust, The Great British Butcher…

-In this interview, Angela shared with us tips on leveraging team communication, using digital for meaningful causes, and her favourite Mailbutler features for the ultimate email workflow!
+In this interview, Angela shared with us tips on leveraging team communication, using digital for meaningful causes, and her favorite Mailbutler features for the ultimate email workflow!

-DBD sprung to life after an impromptu conversation with a friend, over few summertime beers in Sackville park in Manchester — 6 months later we set up in business together.
-I use the term ‘business’ loosely as that really wasn’t our focus or priority back then — we were fuelled purely by passion for our craft and the excitement of working together.
+DBD sprung to life after an impromptu conversation with a friend, over a few summertime beers in Sackville Park in Manchester — 6 months later we set up in business together.
+I use the term ‘business’ loosely as that really wasn’t our focus or priority back then — we were fuelled purely by a passion for our craft and the excitement of working together.

 There is no ‘real’ average day I guess.
 Major planning is carried out at the start of each project — we roughly map out the next few weeks ahead to give us an idea of availability/capacity.

-Some tasks are planned either weekly or daily depending on project stage.
-Work crits also tend to be pretty impromptu depending on project phase!
+Some tasks are planned either weekly or daily depending on the project stage.
+Work crits also tend to be pretty impromptu depending on the project phase!

 Collaboration & communication is key, and having the right tools to do so is essential — both internally and ensuring that clients are always kept in the loop and up to date.
 A strong process also helps: before and during each project, we educate our clients on the processes involved and what to expect at each stage.